faheinrich/wdspose_env_project/README.md

 ./wdspose_env_setup.sh

-to download model files and

-to setup conda env, if neccessary install miniconda by uncommenting the first few lines.
+to download model files and setup conda env, if neccessary install miniconda by uncommenting the first few lines.

 Creates conda env wdspose, activate by